Bobzero23/Bobzero23/README.md

 # 💫 About Me:
-Hard working student with experience in developing web applications using HTML, CSS, JavaScript, Node.js, and React.
-Adept at developing and deploying backend systems, web services and databases.
-Respectful self-motivator gifted at finding reliable solutions for software issues.
-Experienced in problem-solving and coding and offering skills in backend and frontend.
-Fluent in Java and accustomed to working with cross-cultural, global teams.
+Dedicated Computer Engineering graduate with five years of hands-on experience in web and software development.
+Completed four internships, gaining valuable real-world experience and proficiency in various web technologies.
+Passionate about learning new technologies and continuously enhancing technical skills.

 ## 🌐 Socials: